-Period Total Number of Shares Purchased (4) Average Price Paid per Share Maximum Number of Shares (or Approximate Dollar Value) That May Yet Purchased Under the Plan (In millions)
+Period Total Number of Shares Purchased (4) Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plan (3)(4) of Shares (or Approximate Dollar Value) That May Yet Be Purchased Under the Plan (In millions)

-(III IIIIIIIIII)

-October 1 - 31 1,211 (1) \$ 50.31 \$ 160.7
+October 1 - 31 1,211 (1) \$50.31 \$160.7

-November 1 - 30 1,902 (2)) 49.45 160.7
+November 1 - 30 , 49.45 160.7

-December 1 - 31 483 (1)) 38.30 160.7
+December 1 - 31 483 (1) 38.30 = 160.7

-Total 3,596 \$ 48.24
+Total 3,596 \$48.24 =

-- (1) Shares tendered by employees to satisfy minimum tax withholding amounts for Restricted Shares. - (2) Represents 42 shares that were tendered by employees to satisfy minimum tax withholding amounts for Restricted Shares at an average price per share of \$49.78, and 1,860 shares purchased at a price of \$49.44 per share by a rabbi trust that we established in connection with our director deferral plans, pursuant to which non-employee directors may elect to defer directors' quarterly cash compensation to be paid at a later date in the form of common stock. - (3) On November 13, 2014, our Board of Directors approved a \$500.0 million share repurchase authorization.
-Our share repurchase program does not have an expiration date, and we reserve the right to limit or terminate the repurchase program at any time without notice. - (4) Note 15 to our consolidated financial statements included in Item 8 of this Annual Report provides additional information regarding our share repurchase activity and payment of quarterly dividends on our common stock.
+(1) Shares tendered by employees to satisfy minimum tax withholding amounts for Restricted Shares.

+(2) Represents 42 shares that were tendered by employees to satisfy minimum tax withholding amounts for Restricted Shares at an average price per share of \$49.78, and 1,860 shares purchased at a price of \$49.44 per share by a rabbi trust that we established in connection with our director deferral plans, pursuant to which non-employee directors may elect to defer directors' quarterly cash compensation to be paid at a later date in the form of common stock.

+(3) On November 13, 2014, our Board of Directors approved a \$500.0 million share repurchase authorization.
+Our share repurchase program does not have an expiration date, and we reserve the right to limit or terminate the repurchase program at any time without notice.

+(4) Note 15 to our consolidated financial statements included in Item 8 of this Annual Report provides additional information regarding our share repurchase activity and payment of quarterly dividends on our common stock.